peterdjlee/Systems_Final_Project/README.md

 Node by Kevin Li & Peter Lee, Period 10

 Description:
-Node is a note-taking program that allows its users to easily take notes in programming in c and compile and run the example code without having to open terminal.
+Node is a note-taking program that allows its users to easily take notes in programming in c and compile and run the example code at the same time.

 ### Installing gtk
 Linux: